graphql/composite-schemas-spec/spec/Section 2 -- Source Schema.md

 }
 ```

-The arguments of a lookup field must correspond to the fields specified by a `@key` directive annotated on the type returned by the lookup field.
+The arguments of a lookup field must correspond to fields specified by a `@key` directive annotated on the return type of the lookup field.

 ```graphql example
 extend type Query {